2023

 Ernies Bakery - Lots of breakfast options and a great spot to grab a coffee.

 Book Peddler - Breakfast, coffee, and a cute store!
+Save room for later, they also serve sandwiches, soups, and salads for lunch.

 Mountain Mamas Café - They offer pastries and elk or bison breakfast burritos.